ddennis/Typescript-browserify-npm/README.md

 ## What is this
 A project using **Typescript external modules**, compiling to **commonjs** modules and using **browserify** to load the script bundle in the browser, which enables you to use npm as a package manager and ES6 syntax.
-If you are not familiar with commonjs and npm, [CLICK HERE](https://egghead.io/lessons/nodejs-what-are-commonjs-modules).
+If you are not familiar with commonjs and npm, [click here](https://egghead.io/lessons/nodejs-what-are-commonjs-modules) for an introduction.

 ## Why
 Using Typescript externals modules you don't have to pass the typescript reference file around or need the needless namespacing in the code dividing classes into modules.
 Your typescript modules/classes can easily be moved from project to project and no globals.
-The codecompletion/intellisense is fantastic if you use an ide which supports typescript. [something like](https://egghead.io/lessons/misc-webstorm-managing-imports).
+The codecompletion/intellisense is fantastic if you use an ide which supports typescript. [an example from webstorm](https://egghead.io/lessons/misc-webstorm-managing-imports).

 ## Whats the problem
 The problem is that the Typescript compiler is not always nice guy, it has some specific needs that we need to satisfy